learnk8s/learnk8s.io/src/yaml-validation/content.md

     app: http-echo
 ```

-**The advantage of a tool like kubeval is that you can catch such errors early in your deployment process.**
+**The advantage of a tool like kubeval is that you can catch such errors early in your deployment cycle.**

 Also, you don't need access to a cluster to run the checks — they could run offline.